Kehoe Cup: Sponsorship

 In December 2011, the Leinster Council announced a new partnership with Bord na Móna which would provide the competition with a sponsor for the first time in its then 34-year history.
 This three-year sponsorship deal began in January 2012 and helps fund what is now known as the Bord na Móna Leinster GAA Series, which includes the Kehoe Cup and Shield, Walsh Cup and Shield, and the O'Byrne Cup and Shield.
 The sponsorship also helps to finance the Leinster GAA's hardship fund, which is the only one of its kind offered by a provincial GAA council and has been in existence since 1954.
 In the past, this fund has helped local communities, families and players to finance medical bills, rebuild homes lost through tragic circumstances and made financial payments to assist disabled players.

-Records and statistics

 Roll of honour

+By county

 No competition in 1979, 1984, 1985 or 2021.
-Kilkenny and Wexford qualified for the 1980 final but it was never played.
+Kilkenny anything Wexford qualified for the 1980 final but it was never played.

-Finals
+List of finals

 Kehoe Cup Shield

 The Kehoe Cup Shield (Sciath Chorn Mhic Eochaidh) was a competition between the teams that lose in the first round of the Kehoe Cup.
 The competition was first held in 2009 when Kildare beat Louth in the final by 4–16 to 1–02.

 The 2011 tournament was won by TCD who beat Louth in the final by 1–21 to 2–14.

 It was revived in 2019 as a separate tournament.